epam-hieuduong/petstore/petstore/petstoreorderitemsreserver/README.md

 The blob uploaded to storage is named `order-<sessionId>.json` and is overwritten on every message for the same session.

 If the Function throws (parse error, or all 3 blob upload retry attempts failing - see `BlobStorageService.uploadOrder`), the Service Bus message is left uncompleted and is redelivered.
-Once the queue's configured max delivery count is reached (`3`, see `infra/SERVICE_BUS_DEPLOYMENT.md`), Service Bus automatically dead-letters the message; a Logic App monitors the dead-letter queue and emails the manager (see `infra/LOGIC_APP_DEADLETTER_FALLBACK.md`).
+Once the queue's configured max delivery count is reached (`3`), Service Bus automatically dead-letters the message; a Logic App monitors the dead-letter queue and emails the manager (see `../infra/DEPLOYMENT_STEPS.md`, Part B).

 ## Configuration